vbajs/better-mpv-config/README.md

 ### Vital Notes

 If you run into playback issues then remove the __first 5 lines__ and save changes to the file 'mpv.conf'.
+You can also read into the 'mpv.conf' file for the (revertable) options

 ## Custom Profiles